Categories

 Start the day by heading to the heart of Denver’s museum district, which happens to be right near the State Capitol.

 • Clyfford Still Museum – Devoted to the works of abstract expressionist painter Clyfford Still, this beautifully designed museum is a joy to visit, whether you are familiar with his work or not.
 Be sure to take a moment to sit on the outside terrace, accessed from a door off of one of the galleries on the second level.
+One of my favorite museums in town.

-• Denver Art Museum plaza – View the striking angular architecture of the Hamilton Building of the Denver Art Museum as well as the sculptures that can be found in the plaza surrounding the museum.
+• Denver Art Museum – View the striking angular architecture of the Hamilton Building of the Denver Art Museum as well as the sculptures that can be found in the plaza surrounding the museum.
 The DAM underwent a major expansion and renovations of the Gio Pointi-designed North Building and a brand new building and restaurant, which opened to the public in Oct 2021.
 The museum redesign is lovely, featuring more family-friendly interactive stations sprinkled throughout, and worth a visit.
 Definitely take a whirl inside if you are there on a free admission day.

 • Civic Center Park – Take a quick walk through to get a glimpse of Colorado’s State Capital Building (it’s the one with the golden dome).
 During the holiday season, there are pretty light displays at night.